Invite friends and family to read the obituary and add memories.

 Following residency, José moved to Des Moines, Iowa to begin his career as an internist and, within a short period of time, he was elected Chief of Staff.
 During this time, he was active in an international exchange program between health care practitioners in Iowa and the southern state of Stavrapol, Russia.

 After over a decade of working as an internist, a leader, and a teacher in the Des Moines area, he transferred to Mercy Clinics where he took pride in his efforts to further palliative care for his patients and help countless people "die with dignity."
-He continued to work with palliative care at Arbor Springs, Glennwood Resource Center, and Woodward Resource Center.
+He continued to work with palliative care at Arbor Springs, Glenwood Resource Center, and Woodward Resource Center.

 In "1999 or so," he founded The Des Moines Latin American Medical Clinic (La Clínica) to address an undeniable lack of services for underserved populations in the area.
 Alongside healthcare professionals, he operated on a pay-as-you-can model and taught residents and young physicians the value of holistic, service-oriented care: "that to serve others is to find yourself."
 He found teaching in this environment immensely rewarding and, in one of his proudest achievements, received the Teacher of the Year award for his non-traditional teaching practices.